Director of On-Demand

-I connect our editorial side to our enterprise side and help with planning and execution (I make people talk to each other and bug them about to sticking deadlines).
+I connect our editorial side to our enterprise side, and lead planning and execution (I make people talk to each other and bug them about to sticking deadlines).

 What was your first job?

 I had two.
 I worked as tutor and a pizzeria hostess/cashier.
 I kind of sucked at the pizzeria job, but I had a great attitude.

 What do you think is the hardest part of your job that no one knows?

 Balancing my need to fix things myself with offering people the right tools to help themselves.

 What advice do you wish someone had given you before you started this career?

 Define your worth early and then make a plan.

 In your next life, what would your career be?